Plastic Paddy: Ireland

-Within Ireland, "plastic Paddy" may refer to someone who misrepresents the Irish culture by enacting ethnic stereotypes that portray an inaccurate, outdated and offensive image of Ireland and Irish culture.
+Within Ireland, "plastic Paddy" can be used to refer to someone, including members of the Irish diaspora, enacting ethnic stereotypes or what may be perceived as negative or outdated portrayals of Ireland or Irish culture.
 This is often seen in non-Irish citizens who have a romantic or noble savage image of "the Irish Race" and those who enact stereotypes to appeal to tourists.
-This naming is a critical reaction to, and defiance of, the demeaning, inaccurate depictions of the Irish at celebrations that originated in the Irish diaspora, as well as the commercialisation and distortion of St. Patrick's Day.
+Writing for IrishCentral.com in 2017, James Murphy noted that those applying the term broadly to members of the Irish diaspora were, in turn, doing so based on an outdated, inaccurate and "narrow perspective" of the diaspora.

 The Killarney Active Retirement Association displayed a banner promising to "Chase the plastic Paddy out of Ireland" in the Kerry 2005 St Patrick's Day celebrations, and Irish journalists have used the term to characterise Irish bars in the diaspora as inauthentic and with the "minimum of plastic paddy trimmings".

 "Plastic Paddy" has also been used as a derogatory term for Irish people who identify more with English culture than its Irish counterpart, such as those who support English football teams.
 First generation Irish-English model Erin O'Connor was called a "plastic Paddy" in Ireland due to her parents' choice of forename and non-Irish birth despite their both being Irish citizens.